dan-t/cpp-typecheck/README.md

 in the database.
 Normally this shouldn't be an issue, because the commands in the database very rarely change in a way that affects type checking, but if there're problems, then the cache at `~/.cpp_typecheck/cache/cmds` can be just cleared.

+There's also the option `--no-cache` to ignore the cache and to always lookup the compiler command in the database.